KenKundert/emborg/doc/api.rst

 *borg_opts* are the command line options needed by *Borg*.
 If not given, it is created for you by *Emborg* based upon your configuration settings.

-Finally, *emborg_opts* is a list that may contain any of the following
+Finally, *emborg_opts* is a list that may contain any of the following options:
-options: 'verbose', 'narrate', 'trial-run', or 'no-log'.
+'verbose', 'narrate', 'dry-run', or 'no-log'.

 This function runs the *Borg* command and returns a process object that allows you access to stdout via the *stdout* attribute.